niuers/python/objects.md

 * In the context of object-oriented programming, a protocol is an informal interface, defined only in documentation and not in code.
   * For example, the sequence protocol in Python entails just the `__len__` and `__getitem__` methods.
 Any class Spam that implements those methods with the standard signature and semantics can be used anywhere a sequence is expected.
 Whether Spam is a subclass of this or that is irrelevant; all that matters is that it provides the necessary methods.
   * We say it is a sequence because it behaves like one, and that is what matters.
+  * protocols are defined as the informal interfaces that make polymorphism work in languages with dynamic typing like Python.
 * This became known as **duck typing**, after Alex Martelli’s post quote.
   * Don’t check whether it is a duck: check whether it quacks-like-a duck, walks-like-a duck, etc, etc, depending on exactly what subset of duck-like behavior you need to play your language-games with. [comp.lang.python, Jul.
 26, 2000, Alex Martelli](https://mail.python.org/pipermail/python-list/2000-July/046184.html)
+  * The dynamic protocols are the hallmark of duck typing
   * In the Python documentation, you can often tell when a protocol is being discussed when you see language like “a file-like object.”
 This is a quick way of saying “something that behaves sufficiently like a file, by implementing the parts of the file interface that are relevant in the context.”
   * When implementing a class that emulates any built-in type, it is important that the emulation only be implemented to the degree that it makes sense for the object being modeled.
 For example, some sequences may work well with retrieval of individual elements, but extracting a slice may not make sense.
   * When we don’t need to code nonsense methods just to fulfill some over-designed interface contract and keep the compiler happy, it becomes easier to follow the **KISS principle**.
+  * Duck typing is operating with objects regardless of their types, as long as they implement certain protocols.
+  * Duck typing: ignoring an object’s actual type, focusing instead on ensuring that the object implements the method names, signatures, and semantics required for its intended use
+  * In Python, this mostly boils down to avoiding the use of isinstance to check the object’s type (not to mention the even worse approach of checking, for example, whether type(foo) is bar—which is rightly anathema as it inhibits even the simplest forms of inheritance!).

 * Established protocols naturally evolve in any language that uses dynamic typing, that is, when type-checking done at runtime because there is no static type information in method signatures and variables.
 Ruby is another important OO language that has dynamic typing and uses protocols.

 ### HOW SLICING WORKS
 * Built-in `slice` method `indices` exposes the tricky logic that’s implemented in the built-in sequences to gracefully handle missing or negative indices and slices that are longer than the target sequence.
 This method produces “normalized” tuples of nonnegative start, stop, and stride integers adjusted to fit within the bounds of a sequence of the given length.